fidian/consul-locker/README.md

     # And in a second shell, this will exit 1 immediately
     ./consul-locker --no-wait test examples/10-second-wait

+    # Let's use a sourced version so we can call another function.
+    . ./consul-locker
+    waitTenSeconds() {
+        echo "Waiting 10 seconds"
+        sleep 10
+        echo "Done"
+    }
+    consulLocker test waitTenSeconds

 Don't forget to check out the scripts in the [examples folder].